vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. On the Cluster Details Page
 - Enter a name for the cluster (Cluster names must be unique within an organization).
 - select the cluster group to which you want to attach your cluster.
-- Select Cluster Class by clicking on the down arrow button.
+- Select Cluster Class by clicking on the drop down arrow button.
 - Use the NSXALB_Labels created for shared cluster on AKO Deployment.

     ![Cluster name and cluster group](img/tko-on-vsphere-nsxt/shared-svc-tmc04.png)